-At the heart of any IoT system are devices talking to one another and/or the cloud.
-These devices talk with messages and these messages are the conversations we care about when building an IoT Application.
+At the heart of any IoT system are devices talking to one another and the cloud.
+These devices speak with messages, and these messages are the conversations we care about when building an IoT Application.

-The languages that these devices speak in can be anything – JSON, XML, CSV or binary just to name a few.
-In addition, the sentence structure for a specific device within any of those languages can be unique.
-This is one of the key challenges of building an IoT Application, how can you interpret what the devices are saying into something useful for your business.
+The languages that these devices speak can be anything – JSON, XML, CSV or binary to name a few.
+Also, the sentence structure for a specific device within any of those languages can be unique.
+All those languages are one of the critical challenges of building an IoT Application, how can you interpret what the devices are saying into something useful for your business.

-A good test I devised early on in my consulting career was after a system was deployed and a single field needed to be added to the database, how much work was involved in making the modification and letting that change flow through to the system.
-The same test applies here, when you are looking at an IoT platform, if your message structure changes or new devices is added in a completely different language, how much time, money and risk is involved to update and deploy your changes so you can start having conversations with those devices?
+A good test I devised early on in my consulting career was after a system gets deployed, and a single field needs adding to the database, how much work was involved in making the modification and letting that change flow through to the system.
+The same test applies here when you are looking at an IoT platform.
+How much time, money and risks are involved, when your message structure changes or new devices added in a completely different language.